-Sub-Advisor: SL Advisors, LLC is the Fund's investment sub-advisor.
+Sub-Advisor: R. G. Niederhoffer Capital Management, Inc. is the Fund's investment sub-advisor.

-Portfolio Manager: Simon Lack, Managing Partner and Chief Compliance Officer of the Sub-Advisor, and Henry Hoffman, Partner of the Sub-Advisor, serve as the Fund's Portfolio Managers and are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
-They have served the Fund in this capacity since the Fund commenced operations in August 2021.
+Portfolio Manager: Roy G. Niederhoffer, President of the Sub-Advisor, Paul Shen, Chief Investment Officer of the Sub-Advisor, Brian Duda, Head of Research, and Karolina Stanislawski, Senior Strategist, of the Sub-Advisor serve as the Fund's Portfolio Managers and are primarily responsible for the day-to-day management of the Fund's portfolio.
+Mr. Niederhoffer and Mr. Paul Shen are the Lead Portfolio Managers.
+They have served the Fund in these capacities since the Fund's inception in 2024 and for the Advisor since 1993 in the case of Mr. Niederhoffer and Mr. Shen, since 2007 in the case of Dr. Duda, and since 2023 in the case of Ms. Stanislawski.

 Purchase and Sale of Fund Shares: The minimum initial purchase for the Fund's Class A, Class C, and Institutional shares is \$1,000.
 For Class A and Class C shares, the minimum subsequent investment is \$50; for Institutional shares, the minimum subsequent investment is \$500.
-For Class A, Class C, and Institutional shares, the minimum initial and subsequent investment through the Automatic Investment Plan ("AIP") is \$50.
+For Class A, Class C, and Institutional shares, the minimum initial and subsequent investment through the Automatic Investment Plan is \$50.

 You may purchase and redeem shares of the Fund on any day that the New York Stock Exchange is open.
-Redemption requests may be made in writing, by telephone or through a financial intermediary to the Fund or the transfer agent and will be paid by check or wire transfer.
+Redemption requests may be made in writing, by telephone or through a financial intermediary to the Fund or the Transfer Agent and will be paid by check or wire transfer.